igromanru/HD2-Farming-Guide/README.md

 You need the "Farming" Cheat Engine Table from the [release](https://github.com/igromanru/HD2-Farming-Guide/releases) to follow the guide!
 Which is an abridge version of the [Experimental Division CT v4.0.0](https://www.unknowncheats.me/forum/downloads.php?do=file&id=51228) (credits Zodiac).
 It contains only features that you need to farm Super Credits, Samples, Medals and Experience.
+You also need a working GameGuard Bypass to be able to use Cheat Engine.

 ## Index
 - [Required resources](#required-resources)